Codecademy/docs/content/javascript/concepts/arrays/terms/find/find.md

 ---
 Title: '.find()'
-Description: 'Returns the first element in the array that satifies the given function.'
+Description: 'Returns the first element in the array that satisfies the given function.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'